$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: Decay rates and observables

 From Secs.\,\,\ref{sd} and \ref{ld}, the SD and LD amplitudes in the SM yield

+where \,$\lambda_{\tt q}^* = V_{{\tt q}d}^* V_{{\tt q}s}^{}$.\, These lead to the SM predictions for \,$\mathscr B_{\mu\mu}={\cal B}(\Sigma^+\to p\mu^+\mu^-)$\, and other observables collected in the third through fourth columns of Table~\ref{tab:rates}, where the quoted errors have been translated from the ranges of \,Re$(a,b)$\, in columns 1 and 2 and of the corresponding Im$\big(a(0),b(0)\big)$ computed in the preceding section.
+Parametric uncertainty in other quantities entering these predictions is much smaller, and so we ignore it.

-These lead to the SM predictions for the branching fractions collected in Table~\ref{tab:rates}.
-The error quoted in the third column, under $\cal B$, is exclusively due to the quantities in Eqs.~(\ref{Spgdatanew}) and (\ref{eq:abpars}).
-The calculation of the real parts of $c$ and $d$ is the most model-dependent, and one can compare the entries in the third and fourth columns to get an indication of the model-dependent contribution to the rates.
-Parametric uncertainty in other quantities entering the rates is much smaller, and we ignore it.
-Finally, we can estimate the theoretical uncertainty arising from the extraction of the imaginary part of the form factors at \,$q^2=0$\, by comparing the results obtained with relativistic or heavy-baryon $\chi$PT.
-The range of predictions obtained by interpolating between these two sets of form factors is displayed in Fig.\,\ref{f:ranges}.
+Implicit in the results listed in Table~\ref{tab:rates} is the presence of hadronic model dependence which occurs in the treatment of the real parts of $c$ and $d$, discussed in Ref.\,\cite{He:2005yn}.
+One can get an indication about the extent of this model dependence in, for instance, the \,$\Sigma^+\to p\mu^+\mu^-$\, branching fraction by comparing the entries in the third and fourth columns of this table.
+It is also instructive to estimate the theoretical uncertainty arising from the extraction of the imaginary parts of the form factors at $q^2=0$\, by comparing the results derived with relativistic baryon $\chi$PT and with its heavy-baryon formulation.
+The range of predictions obtained by interpolating between these two is displayed in Fig.\,\ref{f:ranges}.

+The PDG \cite{Workman:2022ynf} currently quotes \,${\cal B}(\Sigma^+\to p\mu^+\mu^-)_{\textsc{pdg}}^{} = \big(2.4^{+1.7}_{-1.3}\big)\times 10^{-8}$,\, based on the findings of the HyperCP~\cite {HyperCP:2005mvo} and LHCb~\cite {LHCb:2017rdd} experiments.
+It would seem, in view of Table~\ref{tab:rates} and Fig.\,\ref{f:ranges}, to be in conflict with the predictions of solution 2, but one of them, \,${\mathscr B}_{\mu\mu}=(6.1\pm0.5)\times10^{-8}$\, in the third column of the table, is still compatible with the PDG value at the two-sigma level if both of their errors are taken into account.
+We expect that the situation will become clearer when an improved result from LHCb becomes available in the near future.